meet our team

 Eric joined RCG in November 2016.
 Prior to joining RCG, Eric worked for 14 years at another human services agency in the Metro Richmond area.
 His most recent role at the agency was the Director of Therapeutic Day Treatment & Day Support.
 He also served as the Director of the Youth Emergency Shelter at that agency.
 Eric is married to Michelle Townsend and is the father of 4 children, Ashia, Jalah, Eric II and Grace.
 Eric enjoys spending time with his family.
 Eric is very involved in the community and has also coached youth sports for more than 10 years.
 Eric says joining RCG was the best career decision he ever made.
 At RCG, Eric lives by the motto “We will make it happen!”

-LaDonna comes to RCG with an extensive background in Human Resource and administrative tasks.
-She is a Virginia native hailing from the Tidewater area where she lived out her childhood years before serving 8 selfless years in the United States Army.
-Her job took her all over the world from Hawaii to Afghanistan.
-Upon her honorable discharge from the military, she continued to serve our country as a civilian for almost a decade as a Government Service employee.
-LaDonna has a true passion for people and invest much of her time leading, coaching, collaborating, and developing others.
+LaDonna comes to RCG with an extensive background in Human Resource and Health Administration.
+She is a Virginia native however has traveled to various areas from Hawaii to Afghanistan during her eight selfless years in the United States Army.
+Upon her honorable discharge from the military, she continued to serve our country as a civilian for almost a decade in the Government Service (GS) arena.
+During this time as a civil service employee she occupied various administrative executive roles.
+LaDonna has a true passion for people and invests much of her time leading, coaching, consulting, collaborating, and developing others.

-LaDonna is married and has three children.
-She is an active member of the storied Delta Sigma Theta Sorority, Inc. where she serves on various committees.
-She is also the co-founder the local nonprofit, Pediatric Research and Advocacy Initiative (PRAI) which lobbies and advocates on behalf of children in Virginia, who are diagnosed with a specific autoimmune disorder called PANS/PANDAS.
+LaDonna is an active member of the storied Delta Sigma Theta Sorority, Inc. where she serves on various committees.
+She is also the co-founder of the local nonprofit, Pediatric Research and Advocacy Initiative (PRAI) which lobbies and advocates on behalf of children in Virginia, who are diagnosed with a specific autoimmune disorder called PANS/PANDAS.
 Her duty and commitment to her community is unmatched.
-LaDonna earned her MBA from Trident University and plans to pursue a Doctorate of Business.
-Outside of work, LaDonna enjoys spending time traveling with her husband and children and serving in her local church.
+She has earned her MBA from Trident University and is currently enrolled to pursue a Doctorate of Business.
+Outside of work, LaDonna enjoys spending time traveling with her amazing husband and children and serving in her local church.